Poxxon/GameEngineFoundations/README.md

 # Assignment 1 OpenGL Setup & First Render

 ## Library Used
 I used OpenTK for the project.
-I ended up running this on my Mac since I couldn’t get it working properly through Visual Studio Community on Windows.
+I ended up running this on my Mac on VS code since I couldn’t get it working properly through Visual Studio Community on Windows.
 I used the terminal to install .NET and needed SDKs alongside all the needed dependencies + OpenTK by using the following commands:

 ### To create the project and add OpenTK:
 ```bash